-Anatomy of aWhen a SmartPools job runs, SmartPools examines all file attributes and checks themSmartPools jobagainst the list of SmartPools policies.
+When a SmartPools job runs, SmartPools examines all file attributes and checks them against the list of SmartPools policies.
 To maximize efficiency, wherever possible, the

 SmartPools job uses an efficient, parallel metadata scan (logical inode, or LIN, tree scan) instead of a more expensive directory and file tree walk.
 This scan is even more efficient when the SmartPools SSD metadata acceleration strategy is deployed.